-The resulting occupancy data -- an array of species encounter histories (detections and non-detections) aggregated at the level of sites ($I$=90,290 $1 \times 1$ km cells), primary occasions (year, $T$=24), and secondary occasions (survey months of each year, $J$=10) -- showed substantial heterogeneity.
-Sites had from 0 to 4,894 butterfly records in total (average of 3.3$\pm$ SD: 0.11), with 19.6\% of the cells ($n$=17,686 cells) having at least one butterfly record and 80.4\% ($n$=72,604 cells) of the cells having zeroes for all 24 years.
+The resulting occupancy data -- an array of species encounter histories (detections and non-detections) aggregated at the level of sites ($I=90,290$ $1 \times 1$ km cells), primary occasions (year, $T=24$), and secondary occasions (survey months of each year, $J=10$) -- showed substantial heterogeneity.
+Sites had from 0 to 4,894 butterfly records in total (average $\pm$ SD: $3.3 \pm0.11$), with 19.6\% of the cells ($n=17,686$ cells) having at least one butterfly record and 80.4\% ($n=72,604$ cells) of the cells having zeroes for all 24 years.
 There was a very skewed distribution of records across sites, for all years (Fig. \ref{fig:butterfly-data}).
-Species records are well spread in space, especially for the common species \textit{Polyommatus icarus}, \textit{Lycaena phlaeas}, \textit{Maniola jurtina}, yet gaps and groups of observations occur at specific times and places.
-For instance, in 2018, the year with the largest number of records ($n$=31,584) in the data set (Fig. \ref{fig:butterfly-data}A), 96.6\% of the cells were not sampled, 2.5\% were visited once, and 0.4\% were visited twice (Fig. \ref{fig:butterfly-data}C).
+Species records are well spread in space, especially for the common species \textit{Polyommatus icarus}, \textit{Lycaena phlaeas}, \textit{Maniola jurtina}, yet gaps and clusters of observations occur at specific locations and years.
+For instance, in 2018, the year with the largest number of records ($n=31,584$) in the dataset (Fig. \ref{fig:butterfly-data}A), 96.6\% of the cells were not sampled, 2.5\% were visited once, and 0.4\% were visited twice (Fig. \ref{fig:butterfly-data}C).
 This skewed distribution differs substantially from D\&S data design used to test the model (Fig. \ref{fig:butterfly-data}D).
 Most records were gathered at cells around Bordeaux during aural summer months (June, July) due to observers' preferences/constraints and butterfly phenology (Fig. \ref{fig:butterfly-data}A,B,E).
-Gaps in data and the skewed spatiotemporal distribution of surveys are hallmarks of opportunistic data sets that multi-season occupancy models must account for \citep{kelling2019semistructured, isaac2020data, isaac2014statistics, johnston2020estimating}.
+Gaps in data and the skewed spatiotemporal distribution of surveys are hallmarks of opportunistic datasets that multi-season occupancy models must account for \citep{isaac2014statistics, kelling2019semistructured, isaac2020data, johnston2020estimating}.